Grey shouldn’t be a color. It’s a void.

 I also saw an indistinguishable expression of one man, an expression that was too many emotions at once.

 Fear, worry, a strange pride, joy, loss, fatigue.

 I ran up without thinking of what I would say.
-I thought with a tinge of worry that I might regret saying the wrong thing, but that I’d regret silence more.
+I thought with a tinge of worry I might regret saying the wrong thing, but I’d regret silence more.
 What would I say?
 Congratulations?
 No, it wasn’t an accomplishment.
 She was being chosen to throw herself into life-threatening situations.
 Sorry?
 But no one should ever apologize for what she was doing.

 He saw me coming as I called, “Henry!” and to my surprise, he opened his arms and I crashed into them.
 Today was not any day to be stingy or second-guess any act of love.
 As he hugged me, I felt his muscles shake even under the tight grip.

 Grasping for something I could never give: anything that would make today and the next year bearable.

 He released, and I couldn’t help myself from asking the question.